Skip to content

 • map (THREE.Texture | null) — Diffuse texture to apply along the line.
 The texture is mapped using UV coordinates generated along the line length.
 Default: null.

 • alphaMap (THREE.Texture | null) — Alpha mask texture for transparency effects.
-Uses the blue channel of the texture for alpha values.
+Uses the red channel of the texture for alpha values.
 Default: null.

 • mapOffset (THREE.Vector2 | null) — UV offset for both map and alphaMap textures.
 Allows shifting texture coordinates.
 Default: null (no offset).